icegoat9/picohaven2/docs/picohaven2_source_doc.md

 | P2 v0.7 | Mid-Oct | 20 | "Almost done", working on repeated playthroughs to tweak enemy / level / upgrade balance, find bugs, etc. |
 | P2 v1.0 | Oct 31 | 30 | Squeezed in a few more improvements, bonus content, and bugfixes.
 Music and sfx.
 Manuals and documentation.
 Released! |

-So I'd estimate I spent ~120 hours on PICOhaven 2, on and off over the course of three months.
+I'd estimate I spent 100-150 hours on PICOhaven 2, on and off over the course of three months.
 Part of this time was just playing through the campaign over and over for testing and to iterate on level and card designs, which even the Nth time I still found fun-- turns out I'm partly just making the kind of game I want to play...

-Looking at miscellaneous github stats from my private repo for it, I had about 200 commits over this period, and modified about 1/3 of the codebase from PICOhaven 1 (~700 non-comment lines added, removed, or changed from the PICOhaven 1 code), though I'm not fully confident in how I calculated that.
-This also doesn't include the changes to the game content (graphics, enemy abilities, cards, story, and so on) which were compiled into long data strings that only used a single line of code each.
+Looking at miscellaneous github stats from my private repo, I made about 200 commits over this period, and modified about 1/3 of the codebase / "engine" from PICOhaven 1 (~700 non-comment lines added, removed, or changed from the PICOhaven 1 code, though I'm not fully confident in how I calculated that).
+This also doesn't include the changes to the game content (graphics, enemy abilities, cards, story, and so on) which were compiled into long data strings.